sgsokol/influx/doc/manual.rst

 Metabolite names used in this section must be identical to those used in the ``NETWORK`` section and others.
 Negative value is used as indicator of a variable metabolite pool.
 Such varying metabolites are part of fitted parameters.
 Absolute values from this section are used as their starting values in the optimization process.

-One of valuable originality of ``influx_s``, it is a possibility given to the user to couple fluxomics and metabolomics in stationary experiments.
+One of valuable originality of ``influx_s``, it is a possibility to couple fluxomics and metabolomics in stationary experiments.
 It can be done because metabolite pools can influence labeling in two ways:

  * through metabolite pooling (due to compartmentation and/or coelution during chromatography)
  * through growth fluxes.